| RAD Grows Up'Every integrator has 'em--clients who are way too detail-oriented.

 squirrelly business rules, which you need to abstract, share, maintain, edit,

+and just generally deal with.
 The really hard part--layer management-isn't even included

 in the tier count.
 You must provide security between layers, define what code